 - Alfonso Flores-Lagunes, Professor of Economics

-- Colleen Heflin, Professor of Public Administration and International Affairs
+- Colleen Heflin, Professor and Chair of Public Administration and International Affairs

 - Bryce Hruska, Assistant Professor of Public Health